 The Minor in Dance allows students to maintain their commitment to their dance training while majoring in another field of study.
-Beginning Fall 2016, Dance Minors no longer need to pass the Department audition in order to declare a Minor, but should complete six units of Dance courses before declaring.
+Since Fall 2016, Dance Minors no longer need to pass the Department audition in order to declare a Minor.
 Dance Minors wishing to take certain technique courses with dance majors must successfully pass the Minor Technique Screening, which is essentially the same as the Department audition (no solo is necessary).
 For more information, visit http://web.csulb.edu/depts/dance/undergrad-degrees.html#Minor.